-Last year, saw 295 trans and gender-diverse persons added to the list of those killed for being trans.
-This year that number is 325, up 10%.
-It went up 9% in 2015-2016 too.
+Two years ago, saw 295 trans and gender-diverse persons added to the list of those killed for being trans.
+Last year that number was 325, up 10%.
+This year it went up 13% to 369.
 Improved news monitoring could account for it but hate and visibility are also on the rise.

 “These figures only show the tip of the iceberg of homicides of trans and gender-diverse people on a worldwide scale.”

-The majority of the murders occurred in Brazil (171 up 48 or 40% from the previous year), Mexico (56 up from 52), and the United States (25 up from 23), adding up to a total of 2,609 reported cases in 71 countries worldwide between 1st of January 2008 and 30th of September 2017.
+The majority of the murders occurred in Brazil (167 static but up 40% from 2016 and who knows what climate Brazil’s new leader will bring), Mexico (71 up from 56), and the United States (28 up from 25 and 23 in 2016), adding up to a total of 2,982 reported cases in 72 countries worldwide between 1st of January 2008 and 30th of September 2018.

-25 in the USA (11x more likely than in Europe)
+- 28 in the USA (4x more likely than in Europe, 6x UK)

 “Since the election of Donald Trump and Mike Pence, there has been a notable increase in the vitriol and anti-transgender rhetoric — from the top levels of government down through the rest of American society.” – HRC Report

-The majority of murders were of trans women (80% in the US)
+- The majority of murders were of trans women (80% in the US)

-62% were sex workers (4% were hairdressers & 2% artists)
+- Over 15% were sex workers (6% were hairdressers & 3% were activists)

-69% of the reported murder victims in W.Europe were migrants
+- Majority of the reported murder victims in W.Europe were migrants

-86% of the victims in the US were people of colour and/or Native American
+- Most of the victims in the US were people of colour

 In many countries, trans and gender non-conforming people live riskier lives, not by choice, but usually as a last resort due to the oppression, rejection and lack of rights within their cultures and societies.
 Many struggle to find work to survive, let alone to transition, and resort to sex work and/or flee their countries as migrants.
 Either or both of these paths putting them into the line of fire of greater exploitation and risk.